-Failure to comply with the configurations prevents the user from logging onto the system because passwd(1) fails.
-If you do not complete the login successfully within a certain period of time, it is likely that you are silently disconnected.
+Failure to comply with the configurations will prevent the user from logging onto the system because passwd(1) will fail.
+If you do not complete the login successfully within a certain period of time, it is likely that you will be silently disconnected.

 After a successful login, accounting files are updated.
 Device owner, group, and permissions are set according to the contents of the /etc/logindevperm file, and the time you last logged in is printed (see logindevperm(4)).

-The user-ID, group-ID, supplementary group list, and working directory are initialized, and the command interpreter is started.
+The user-ID, group-ID, supplementary group list, and working directory are initialized, and the command interpreter (usually ksh) is started.

 The basic environment is initialized to: